Slot backs Liverpool to bounce back from Villa horror show

 May 15 : Liverpool manager Arne Slot feels no added pressure after his side’s 4-2 Premier League loss to Aston Villa on Friday that has put their place in next season's Champions League in peril, but admits his side are conceding too many soft goals.

-Liverpool dropped to fifth place in the table on the back of the defeat, and now face potentially being hauled in by sixth-placed Brighton & Hove Albion, which would see them miss out on the Champions League next season.
+Liverpool dropped to fifth place in the table on the back of the defeat, and could end up being leapfrogged by Bournemouth, which would see them miss out on the Champions League next season.

 Slot’s position has come under scrutiny in recent weeks, though on Thursday before the Villa defeat he said he was planning for next season with the club’s owners.